philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 Private Parts has a solution to this problem.

-The `createKey` function accepts an optional parameter that, when passed, is used as the prototype for any private instances created by that key.
-This passed object is essentially a "private prototype".
-It's in the prototype chain, but it's only accessible to the private instances (not the public ones).
+The `createKey` function accepts an optional parameter that, when passed, is used to control how private instances are created.
+If `createKey` is passed an object, that object is used as the prototype for all newly created private instances.

+In essence, this object becomes a sort of "private prototype" because it's in the prototype chain but only the private instances have access to it.

 ```javascript
 var privateMethods = {